Healthy Homes Assessment Horokiwi

 Horokiwi Moisture Ingress & Drainage

-Properties that are rented must have effective drainage for the removal of storm water, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a place to go, and that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to remove rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that water is able to go, and that it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-Alongside a drainage system to prevent moisture from entering, if your property has an enclosed space between the floor and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from rising into the property.
-It also helps in preventing any damage to your underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground, to block any moisture present in the ground from getting into the property.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection